 My wife and I are well traveled and enjoy sharing our love of travel and meeting new people.
 The thought of sharing our space with some fellow travelers is exciting.
 The chance to have help on our beautiful developing permaculture farm is a wonderful way to get to know people on a more personal level.
 We enjoy playing games and going on adventures.
 We don't watch much TV but don't mind some relaxing time with the family playing games or watching a movie.
 We love eating good food and sharing our food and kitchen with others and learning about what food our guests would normally eat.

+Lots to do on our busy little farm.
+We'll keep you busy with a variety of jobs.
 Most of the time we will work together but some days we will leave a list of projects for you to complete.
-Many projects are underway including beekeeping (expanding all the time), chickens (for meat and eggs), Geese (to protect the chickens), Sheep (not for wool) and sometimes turkeys and pigs.
+Many projects are underway including beekeeping (expanding all the time), chickens (for meat and eggs), Geese (to protect the chickens), Sheep (not for wool) and sometimes turkey.
 Watering and feeding animals a few times a day is one ongoing task.
 We pick up waste food from a few restaurants and let our chickens pick through it before mixing it into a compost system to finish the break down.
 We generally follow the deep litter method but occasionally need to clean out the animals stalls.
 I enjoy being frugal and building DIY projects and learning new skills and farming tips and skills.
-Scything is one example of an activity that would helpful to master in order to help deal with some of the grass areas that are not getting eaten down by our small sheep flock.
-Some of the original animal stalls need some repair work to remove rotten or damage wood.
-We are almost finished installing deer fence around the property/gardens and setting up electric fence system in the pasture to move the animals on a rotational basis.
+Some of the original animal stalls need some repair.
+Setting up and moving electric fence system in the pasture to move the animals on a rotational basis.
 Orchards are being planted and pruned with plans on planting amongst the trees to further improve the soils and moisture.
 Other project are building a rainwater harvesting systems, ponds and other water catchment systems around the farm to help retain more moisture for our dry summers and support biodiversity.
-Some weeding and planting in the garden will be needed but it is not a huge area and we use lots of wood mulch to keep weeds suppressed.
+Some weeding and planting in the garden will be needed.
 We are mostly an animal farm.
-The barn is being repaired and improved as time permits.
+The 40 year old barn is being repaired and improved as time permits.
 The gardens are being expanded all the time.
 We finally got the automatic watering system installed- thanks to our amazing French Workaway.
 Amazing!

-We eat as local as possible.
+We eat as local as much as possible.
 Which means that food from the farm is often served.
 Meat is a common part of our diet even though vegetarians are accommodated.
-Our kids think we are trying to poison them with vegetables but we don't back down.
-Eventually they will come around. :)

 The accommodations for quests is a cute cottage very near our house that is in the shape of a hexagon.
 It is a unique and beautiful building approx 300 sq ft that contains a queen sized bed, dresser for clothes, a piano, a TV and a foosball table.
 There is a bathroom in the barn (but no shower there yet) and also a private, separate bathroom/shower in the house about equal distance walk to either bathroom.
 The house is recently fully renovated rancher with nice open spaces and even a covered back patio.
 There is also a large private room in the barn that is liveable (we lived there while we renovated the house for three months).
 This could be a private area to hang out, play games or socialize by the fire pit.

 We are less than a Km from the city amenities such as shopping, yoga, beer pubs, coffee shops, indoor rock climbing gym and bowling.
 The city is a major hub on the island with quick access to the Vancouver area with a ferry, or planes.
 Depending on the time of year there are plenty of outdoor activities to do such as swimming, kayaking, skiing, hiking, boating, and mountain biking.
 We have an full grown puppy (poodle/pointer cross) who is in obedience training but gets excited with strangers but is able to settle quickly.
-We have a pottery wheel and small kiln that my mom gave me and would love to get figured out as we have time to do so.
+We have a pottery wheel In our art studio in the barn.
+We have a wide variety of games and like to play those at night.

 Limited internet access